Goto main content

 Ever made the right decision in life?
 Yes, PThU was the right decision that I made in 2020, and years down the line, I haven’t regretted it one bit.
 Where to start: the International office under the great leadership of Mr. Albert Nijboer was helpful from the start.
 He offered me guidance regarding the visa application process, general information in the Netherlands, bike renting, housing, and possible flights to take given the Corona restrictions then, among others.
 Most importantly, he responded to all the impromptu emails I sent to clarify one thing or the other.
 The administration desk and the professors are great!
 Did you know that I could even inquire about a great restaurant to dine in?
 Perhaps I should also tell you that the professors give me space to express myself; my opinion matters.
 How great, right?

 The ratio of professors to students is great, the International office is superb, the administration desk is great, the librarians are great, and there is a free English course and correction of the thesis.
-Also, PThU now has student mentors to help ease students’ stay in Groningen.
+Also, PThU now has student mentors to help ease students’ stay in the Netherlands.
 They give information regarding registration at the municipality, opening bank accounts, touring the city, picking up from the train station, and keeping up academically.